Frequently Asked Questions

 NICE recommends CBT as the psychological therapy for the treatment of depression and anxiety.
 Clinical trials have been carried out which have demonstrated CBT’s effectiveness, compared to other talking therapies.
 The updated version on NICE’s guideline for the treatment of depression in adults is available to read.

-Recently, CBT has received a lot of coverage in the media because it is evidence-based and has shown to be effective in treating a number of emotional and behavioural problems.
+Over the years, CBT has received a lot of coverage in the media because it is evidence-based and has shown to be effective in treating a number of emotional and behavioural problems.
 Here is an article supporting the effectiveness of CBT.

 12. Are there problems CBT cannot help?